Asymptotic quantization of exponential random graphs: Introduction

-Being exponential families with finite support, one might expect exponential random graph models to enjoy a rather simple asymptotic form.
-Though in fact, virtually all these models are highly nonstandard: as the size of the network increases, they exhibit properties that cannot be described using traditional tools of asymptotic parametric statistics for i.i.d. data, but require instead more sophisticated analysis.
-Indeed, even for the $p_1$ model of \cite{HL}, which postulates independent edges and is perhaps the simplest kind of exponential random graph model (of which the Erd\H{o}s-R\'{e}nyi model is an easily handled instance), consistency and normality of the maximum likelihood estimator have been established only recently with non-trivial efforts \cite{CDS,beta, Yan.Xu}, while goodness-of-fit testing still remains an open problem \cite{HAB}.
-For general random graph models which do not assume independent edges, very little was known about their asymptotics (but see \cite{B} and \cite{HJ}) until the groundbreaking work of Chatterjee and Diaconis \cite{CD}.
-By combining the recent theory of graphons with a large deviation result about the Erd\H{o}s-R\'{e}nyi model established in \cite{CV}, they showed that the limiting properties of many exponential random graph models can be obtained by solving a certain variational problem in the graphon space (see Section \ref{graphon} for a summary of this important contribution).
-Such a result has provided a principled way of resolving the large sample behavior of exponential random graph models and has in fact led to many other novel and insightful results about this class of models.
+Despite being exponential families with finite support, the large scale properties of exponential random graph models are neither simple nor standard.
+In fact, for random graph models which do not assume independent edges, very little was known about their asymptotics (but see \cite{B} and \cite{HJ}) until the work of Chatterjee and Diaconis \cite{CD}.
+By combining the recent theory of graphons (see, e.g., \cite{L2}) with a deep result about large deviations for the Erd\H{o}s-R\'{e}nyi model established by Chatterjee and Varadhan \cite{CV}, they showed that the limiting properties of many exponential random graph models can be obtained by solving a certain variational problem in the graphon space (see Section \ref{graphon} for a summary of these important results).
+Such a framework provides a principled way of resolving the large sample behavior of exponential random graph models and has in fact led to novel and insightful findings about these models.
 Still, the variational technique in \cite{CD} often does not admit an explicit solution and additional work is required.

-In this article we further advance our understating of the asymptotics of exponential random graph models by giving a complete characterization of the asymptotic extremal properties of a simple yet challenging $2$-parameter exponential random graph model.
-In more detail, for $n \geq 2$, let $\mathcal{G}_n$ denote the set of all labeled simple (i.e., undirected, with no loops or multiple edges) graphs on $n$ nodes.
-Notice that $|\mathcal{G}_n| = 2^n$.
-For a graph $G_n \in \mathcal{G}_n$ with $V(G_n)$ vertices and a graph $H$ with $V(H)$ vertices, the density homomorphism of $H$ in $G_n$ is
+In this article we advance our understating of the asymptotics of exponential random graph models by giving a complete characterization of the asymptotic extremal properties of a simple yet challenging $2$-parameter exponential random graph model.
+In detail, for $n \geq 2$, let $\mathcal{G}_n$ denote the set of all simple (i.e., undirected, with no loops or multiple edges) labeled graphs on $n$ nodes.
+Notice that $|\mathcal{G}_n| = 2^{ n \choose 2}$.
+For a graph $G_n \in \mathcal{G}_n$ and a simple labeled graph $H$ with vertex set $V(H)$ such that $|V(H)| \leq n$, the density homomorphism of $H$ in $G_n$ is